 Seeds can last for a while, but they can’t be stored forever – although 87 years is a long time!

-The storage conditions you provide for your seeds are really important, and are one of the determining factors as to the question of how long your seeds will last.
+The storage conditions you provide for your seeds are really important and are one of the determining factors in the question of how long your seeds will last.